sashankbanda/Audio-to-text-pdf/README.md

 # 🎤 Audio Transcription App
-Convert audio files to text using AI-powered transcription.
+Seamlessly convert audio files into text using AI-powered transcription.

-This project uses **Flask (Python) as the backend** and **React.js as the frontend** to provide real-time transcription of audio files.
+This project leverages **Flask (Python) as the backend** and **React.js as the frontend** to provide real-time transcription of audio files with an intuitive user experience.

 ---